 The first step in the enrolment process is an interview to determine the student’s suitability for Alta-1 programs.
 Once the student has been accepted into the program, we will try to enrol the student in the campus closest to where they live.
 For further details please refer to the list of campus locations under the ‘Contact Us’ section on the website.

-Alta-1 has specific Transition intake dates throughout the year which every student must complete before integrating into the main classroom.
+Alta-1 has specific Orientation intake dates throughout the year which every student must complete before integrating into the main classroom.

-Please click here for more details on transition dates for 2021.
+Please click here for more details on orientation dates.

 Alta-1 does not organise transport to the campuses as a general rule.
 It is the responsibility of the student’s family or guardian to make sure their child arrives safely at the campus.